-Otherwise, Joe has an 1-800 answering service number that he
+Otherwise, Joe has an 1-800 answering service number he

-checks and you can call, You’ll meet him when he comes to town.
+checks that you can call, You’ll meet him when he comes to town.

-“The objective is to determine whether the subject is
+Object is to determine whether the subject actually is

 Dorothy explains that she doesn’t have the system at her

-IRS Inc. has a backlog of cases that can be investigated
+IRS Inc. also has a backlog of cases to be investigated

-using standard video practices.
+using more standard video practices.
 Tyger is to find a good spot for

 surveillance and shoot any possible video of the subject along